Simon John Duffy

 His interest began in this field after university when he worked for the NHS as a management trainee.
 He went on to found Inclusion Glasgow in 1996, and following on from this, set up many new organisations in Scotland including Partners for Inclusion and Altrum.
 In 1999 he developed self-directed support in North Lanarkshire and, from 2003 he led the development of individual budgets and self-directed support in England, as CEO of In Control.

 Simon writes on moral and political philosophy, the welfare state, citizenship, social justice and inclusion.
-Key publications include Unlocking the Imagination (1996), Keys to Citizenship (2003) Women at the Centre (2011) A Fair Income (2011) and Peer Power (2012) and The Unmaking of Man (2013).
+Key publications include Unlocking the Imagination (1996), Keys to Citizenship (2003) Women at the Centre (2011) Peer Power (2012) and The Unmaking of Man (2013).
 Simon is also a regular contributor to the Huffington Post.